 Here’s the big problem with that one: christianity peddles a false salvation, so none of the denominations are actually truth.
 The “essentials” that are promulgated concerning salvation being a decision made by man (or a “sinner’s prayer”) aren’t even a legitimate part of salvation.
 They are all counterfeits of the true faith.

 Moreover, those who are actually a part of Yah’s family are led by ONE Holy Spirit in ONE faith as ONE body.
 The entire concept of denominations is corrupt and evil.

 But, what exactly was Paul saying in Philippians 2:12?
 What does it mean to “work out” one’s salvation?
-This is one of those instances where the common English translation is very detrimental to understanding (much like the difference between “sins” and “sin” promotes myriad false teachings in christianity).
+This is one of those instances where the common English translation is very detrimental to understanding (much like the conflation of “sins” and “sin,” which is the basis of myriad false teachings in christianity).

 In the modern English language, to “work out” something is synonymous with “figure out.”
 So, when we are presented with, say, a math problem, we are told to work it out in various different ways (on paper, in your head, on the board, etc.).
 Unfortunately, so many christians use that wrong interpretation of “work out” with this passage of scripture.

 In the Greek, the word for “work out” is κατεργάζεσθε (katergazesthe), and that means: to work fully, i.e. accomplish; by implication, to finish, fashion — cause, to (deed), perform.

 In the context of what Paul was telling the Philippians, he essentially told them to “live according to” (“to work outwardly,” meaning to perform or to present to others) your salvation, with awe and reverence for the astounding gift of eternal life you received.
 Again, the context is that Paul was exhorting them to be obedient concerning living in humility and blamelessly before others—to live out (in front of others) according to the spirit, and not the flesh.